MagmaMines/Beyoneer/Documents/BPI_Doc13.md

 # BPI — Beyoneer Programming Interface
-### Official Developer Reference · v1.15 · Audited & Corrected
+### Official Developer Reference · IDE · Audited & Corrected

 > **Beyoneer IDE** is a full-featured, browser-based code editor.
 The **BPI** (Beyoneer Programming Interface) is its plugin and scripting API — a collection of powerful namespaces that let you extend, automate, and hook into every part of the IDE from JavaScript.